sambaum/ansible-role-sabnzbd/README.md

 1. Install and Configure Sabnzbd Daemon
 2. Create Sabnzbd Complete and Incomplete Downloads folders
+3. If `newsgroups_servers` is defined, configure usenet server and credentials
-4. Configure Categories if installed with `nzbtomedia` roles
+4. Configure Categories and use `nzbtomedia` postprocessing scripts

 This role is dependant on `htpc-common` role which performs the following tasks: